 Antique or vintage ring setting

-The antique or vintage setting usually refers to rings with intricate detail within the metal work of a ring.
+The vintage or antique ring setting usually refers to rings with intricate detail within the metal work of a ring.
 They are designed to resemble rings and jewellery of a past era, some of them will be genuine antiques, others will have been designed to replicate a past style.
 Intricate metal work along rings is called filigree, which is the process of coiling and bending tiny threads and beads of metal into ornate patterns.
 Other rings may include the metal work called milgrain, which is the delicate edging of tiny holes or bumps along the borders of a design.

 These techniques help a ring to appear vintage or antique, because those techniques were popular in pre-modern rings.
 An antique or vintage setting is a great way to have a unique ring with character.
 They are available with most diamond shapes and may feature other smaller gemstones to add to the ornate design.
 While at Maya Magal we don’t specialise in antique or vintage rings with stones, we do love the etched look of these rings.
 Maya has designed a beautiful collection of etched jewellery.